Shawn-cao741/Shawn-cao741/README.md

 ## About Me

 - 🔭 I’m interested in AI aidded communication system designe, especially for the physical layer.
-- 🌱 I’m currently learning Communication Engineering at UESTC, and I have been to NTU and Khalifa University for a short-term and long-term intern respectively.
+- 🌱 I’m currently a master student learning Wireless Communications at Lund University.
+I graduated with a bachelor's degree in Communication Engineering from the University of Electronic Science and Technology of China and I have been to NTU and Khalifa University for a short-term and long-term intern respectively.
-- 💬 I'm a beginner in this domain, I'll share some interesting codes here.
+- 💬 I'm a beginner in this domain and I'm really into wireless world.
+If you are interested in some codes, feel free to contact me.

 ## GitHub Stats